We live in a culture where being sedentary has become the new norm.

 While it may not sound like much, research is showing that prolonged sitting is extremely harmful to your health.

-Fortunately, there is one strategy that you can begin implementing right now that has proven to have a profound impact on your health.
+Thankfully, there is one strategy that you can begin implementing right now to combat your sedentary lifestyle.

-It is so simple, that anyone can do it, right now, while you’re at work, with no equipment.
+It is so simple, you can do it right now, while you’re at work, with no equipment.